-1862 Foreign residents of Yokohama hold the first Western-style horse races in Japan
+Foreign residents of Yokohama hold the first Westernstyle horse races in Japan.

-1882 First Western-style races are held by Japanese organizers.
+First Western-style races are held by Japanese organizers.

-1888 Horse race betting tickets are sold for the first time.
+Horse race betting tickets are sold for the first time.

-1895 14 horses are imported from Australia.
+14 horses are imported from Australia.

-1905 Implicit government approval is given for horse racing and betting to encourage horse breeding.
+Implicit government approval is given for horse racing and betting to encourage horse breeding.

-1906 The Tokyo Racing Society Inc. holds the first modern race meeting at Ikegami Racecourse.
+The Tokyo Racing Society Inc. holds the first modern race meeting at Ikegami Racecourse.
 Corruption flourishes as a result of the unchecked proliferation of similar organizations and racecourses.

-1908 The sale of betting tickets for horse races is prohibited by the enactment of a new penal code that institutes sweeping bans on various forms of gambling.
+The sale of betting tickets for horse races is prohibited by the enactment of a new penal code that institutes sweeping bans on various forms of gambling.
 However, in a move to ensure the viability of horse racing and to improve breeding stocks, the government introduces a series of subsidies for racing.

-1910 Local horse and cattle breeding associations (later stockbreeders' associations) gain permission to conduct regional racing under a revamped regulatory system.
+Local horse and cattle breeding associations (later stockbreeders' associations) gain permission to conduct regional racing under a revamped regulatory system.
 Betting, however, remains prohibited.

-1923 The Horse Racing Law is enacted, giving rise to the establishment of 11 horse racing clubs that are permitted to organize races and sell betting tickets.
+The Horse Racing Law is enacted, giving rise to the establishment of 11 horse racing clubs that are permitted to organize races and sell betting tickets.
 Regional racing, however, does not come under the jurisdiction of the Horse Racing Law.

-1927 Regional racing regulations are enacted, under which stock breeders' associations and national federations are permitted to hold horse races, sell admission tickets with a bonus betting ticket and award prizes, rather than cash, to the winning ticket holders.
+Regional racing regulations are enacted, under which stockbreeders' associations and national federations are permitted to hold horse races, sell admission tickets with a bonus betting ticket and award prizes, rather than cash, to the winning ticket holders.

-1932 The first Tokyo Yushun (Japanese Derby) is held.
+The first Tokyo Yushun (Japanese Derby) is held.

-1936 The Japan Racing Society, a semi-governmental public enterprise, is established under amendments to the Horse Racing Law.
+The Japan Racing Society, a semi-governmental public enterprise, is established under amendments to the Horse Racing Law.
 Racing begins to flourish under government supervision.

-1939 The Law to Conserve Military Equine Resources is enacted.
-Racing of military parade horses is permitted, as is the sale of winning horse tickets, the equivalent of parimutuel tickets.
+The Law to Conserve Military Equine Resources is enacted.
+Racing of military parade horses is permitted, as is the sale of winning horse tickets, the equivalent of pari-mutuel tickets.

-1941 St. Lite is the first Triple Crown winner.
+St. Lite becomes the first Triple Crown winner.

-1943 Horse racing is suspended due to intensifying hostilities in World War II.
+Horse racing is suspended due to intensifying hostilities in World War II.

-1945 World War II ends.
+World War II ends.

-1946 Horseracing in Tokyo and Kyoto is re-started.
+Horseracing in Tokyo and Kyoto is re-started.
 The regional Horse Racing Law is enacted.
 The organization of races is restricted to the Federation of Horse Associations and its national body, the Japan Equine Society, which is disbanded soon afterwards.

-1948 The Japan Racing Society is dissolved, and a new Horse Racing Law is enacted.
+The Japan Racing Society is dissolved, and a new Horse Racing Law is enacted.
 The government takes over the assets of the former Japan Racing Society and administers horse racing under a national structure.
 However, Local government bodies, such as prefectures and designated municipalities, are permitted to organize local racing.

-1954 JRA is organized to operate National Racing by the enactment of the Japan Racing Association Law.
+JRA is organized to operate National Racing by the enactment of the Japan Racing Association Law.